Tiyko/bram-stoker/README.md

 ### **Wireframes**

 To follow a pattern and make my life easier before I engaged in creating the website, first I drew wireframes using [draw.io](https://app.diagrams.net/).
+I made two sets of wireframes, a top part, and a bottom part because if I were to present these sketches to someone else, they would not know where most of the content resides.

 * Desktop wireframes:
   * [Desktop diagram top part](docs/wireframes/initial-desktop-top.png)